-5. Homelessness and quality housing Click to get info
+5. Homelessness and quality housing

 A decent roof over everyone’s head remains a priority.
 One-off Government funding enabled us to house all of our street homeless people within weeks in the midst of the crisis.
 We will push for longer term funding and support to tackle homelessness, and fight hard for a fairer deal on tenants’ rights around evictions.

 We will implement in full our new landlord licensing scheme, ensuring high standards in the private rented sector and taking over properties where landlords fail to provide acceptable standards.